Advance Care Planning aka “Auntie Annie wanted chicken…”

 The Schiavo case caused a highly emotional public response which stirred a movement, primarily by baby boomers, to address the issues raised by Terry’s situation.

-An Advance Care Plan should include the creation of a Personal Directive to be used when you’re unable to make your own decisions- it is the documentation of your personal wishes.
+An advance care plan should include the creation of a personal directive to be used when you’re unable to make your own decisions- it is the documentation of your personal wishes.
 You do not need a lawyer; you can write your own.
-There’s more information about Alberta’s guidelines at the Office of the Public Guardian, as well as helpful tools at My Health Alberta.
+Read up on information about Alberta’s guidelines.

-It’s the 2-hour chat that my husband, his sister, and their 85 year old German mother had in a little gazebo, in Bavaria, to discuss the care that “Mama” wants when she isn’t able to stay in the big, drafty family home any longer.
+It’s the two hour chat that my husband, his sister, and their 85 year old German mother had in a little gazebo, in Bavaria, to discuss the care that “Mama” wants when she isn’t able to stay in the big, drafty family home any longer.

 It’s the instructions that my Auntie Annie left before her death.

 Auntie Annie wanted chicken served at her funeral luncheon.
 Not just any chicken, but the crusty baked chicken prepared by the church ladies in her small farming community.
 She left her wishes in writing, she told the ladies at the church, and she told her children.
 So, at Auntie Annie’s funeral, when her family and friends gathered for luncheon, they ate chicken – crusty baked chicken.